kaylacrowder/HashiCorpSample/styling-guide-snippet.md

 ### Over Simplification

 Our products can be complicated.
-Words that indicate that processes are easy don't add meaning to your writing and can alienate users who are having a hard time or encountering bugs.
+Words that indicate that processes are easy don't can alienate users who are having a hard time or are encountering bugs.

 Avoid saying:
 - easy, easily, simply